Heat and work along individual trajectories of a quantum bit: Supplemental Material

 The feedback loop implemented in our experiment differs from the optimal feedback in that it does not require real-time state tracking and error processing.
 This feedback takes a copy of homodyne signal, $dV_t$, and multiplies it by a sinusoidal reference signal, $A\left[\sin(\Omega_R t + \phi)+ B\right]$ resulting in a feedback signal $\Omega_\mathrm{F}$, which is used to modulate the drive amplitude.

 This feedback loop essentially implements a phase-locked loop, and in order to clarify how the loop works we may cast the stochastic master equation (3) in terms of the Bloch components $x$ and $z$,

-It is apparent that by canceling the last two terms, the evolution would be a completely unitary evolution as we expect from a closed system.
+\kwm{It is apparent that by canceling the last two terms, the evolution would be unitary as we expect for} a closed system.
 However, with only unitary rotations we can change $dz$ and $dx$ in the following way,

-where, we wish to cancel all the stochastic terms in (\ref{eq:smezz}) with the unitary terms (\ref{xf}).
-Regardless how complicated $\Omega_\mathrm{F}$ is, with finite efficiency, it is impossible to compensate for all terms as mentioned earlier and the best choice recovers about $70 \%$ of contrast for 35\% quantum efficiency.
-To understand how the phase-locked loop approximates the optimal feedback, we consider just the $z$ component of the state.
+where, we wish to cancel all the stochastic terms in (\ref{eq:smezz}) with the unitary terms (\ref{xf}). \kwm{Regardless how complicated $\Omega_\mathrm{F}$ is, with finite efficiency, it is impossible to compensate for all terms as mentioned earlier and the best choice recovers about $70 \%$ of purity for 35\% quantum efficiency.
+To understand how the phase-locked loop approximates the optimal feedback, we consider just the $z\equiv\langle\sigma_z\rangle$} component of the state.
 This is reasonable since all thermodynamics parameters e.g. work, heat and transition probabilities directly relate to the $z$ component.
 This requires $\Omega_\mathrm{F} x dt = -\sqrt{\eta} x (1-z) ( dV_t - \gamma \sqrt{\eta} x dt)$, where for weak measurement $\gamma \sqrt{\eta} x dt$ is negligible compared to $dV_t$.
 Thus, we have $\Omega_\mathrm{F} = - \sqrt{\eta} (1-z) dV_t/dt $.
 The essence of the phase-locked loop is to replace $z$ with $\cos(\Omega t + \phi)$, which is the ``target" $z$ that would be obtained for closed evolution.
 Here $\phi=0\ (\pi)$ for an initial ground (excited) state.
-This choice for $z$ has two-fold effect: not only it is a reasonable approximation for $z$ in presence of feedback but it also locks the phase of oscillation which addresses the damping term in (\ref{eq:smezz}).
+This choice for $z$ has a \kwm{two-fold effect: not only is this a reasonable approximation} for $z$ in presence of feedback but it also locks the oscillation phase which addresses the damping term in (\ref{eq:smezz}).
 Note that the choice of phase $\phi$ only affects the transient behavior and appears as a overall phase shift in the persistent Rabi oscillations without affecting the contrast.
 Thus the feedback signal is,

 This equation suggests that the scale for feedback should be around $A=\sqrt{\eta}/dt \sim 30$ which is in agreement with optimal value found empirically in the experiment of $A=34$.
-Experimentally, this factor may be set by pre-amplification of homodyne signal.
+Experimentally, this factor may be set by pre-amplification of the homodyne signal.
 Note that this result also suggests the offset term of $B=-1$ as we use in our feedback setup.
-Extended Data Figure~\ref{sub2} shows the simulation result for the phase-locked feedback with $35 \%$ quantum efficiency.
+Supplemental Figure~\ref{sub2} shows the simulation result for the phase-locked feedback with $35 \%$ quantum efficiency.